dipakpatil5050/Java_Spring_Boot_Notes/OOPS.md

 3. Create an interface `Animal` with method `sound()` and implement it in `Dog`, `Cat`.
 4. Demonstrate encapsulation by creating a class `BankAccount` with private balance.

 ---

+   # 4 Pillar of OOPS Short notes

+   ## Abstraction:

+   - Hide internal details only shows essential data,
+   - Simple interface to user without asking for complex details to perform an action
+     eg: Drive the car without requiring to understand tiny details of "how does the engine work"
+     Advantages: it helps to reduce the operational complexity at the end user.

+   ## Inheritance:

+   - inherit data from parent class to child class
+   - technique of taking properties from another class having features in common.
+   - Parent -> Child -> is-a Relationship => child is a type of parent
+     eg: Vehicle -> Car

+   Advantages:

+   - reusability and reduce duplication of code

+   ## Encapsulation:

+   - use for Security and restriction to user from directly modify the data member or variables of class to maintain the integrity of the data.
+   - Restrict the access
+     eg: integrity data in is not compromised

+   ## Polymorphism:

+   - poly -> multiple, Morphy -> Form
+   - perform action in multiple or different ways
+   - one Entity with many forms
+   - can reuse the code via Polymorphism

+   eg:

+   1. Lord Vishnu -> has many -> avatar
+   2. women -> can be => mother -> sister -> Wife -> grandmother

+---